haeussma/MTPHandler/docs/usage.md

         | G  |    |    |    |    |    |    |    | 5  | 5  | 5  |    |    |
         | H  |    |    |    |    |    |    |    |    |    |    |    |    |

-After the Excel spreadsheet is created, the initial concentrations can be assigned to the respective wells using the `assign_init_conditions_from_spreadsheet` method.
+After the Excel spreadsheet is filled out, the initial concentrations can be assigned to the respective wells using the `assign_init_conditions_from_spreadsheet` method.

 !!! example "Assign initial concentrations from Excel spreadsheet"
     !!! tip "Predefined units"